DhananjayDhoke/user-manegment-dashboard/README.md

 6. **Validation**: Ensures all required fields are filled with proper input before submission.

 ## Assumption
-1. used state update for add,update and delete because in json place holder data not updated on the server
+1. used state update for add,update and delete user because in json place holder data not updated on the server
 ---